JackXueIndiana/Csharp-Create-Blob-Container-and-File/README.md

 4. Make a local file and then copy it to the container

 5. After a DOS prompt, delete the file and then the container.

+In this project you need to add Nuget package WindowsAzure.Storage v 9.3